 '''

 metrics:

 reporters:

 - type: <type>

 durationUnit: milliseconds

 rateUnit: seconds

 excludes: (none)

 includes: (all)

+excludesAttributes: (none)

+includesAttributes: (all)

 useRegexFilters: false

 frequency: 1 minute

 '''

-Name Default Description duratio- millisec- The unit to report durations as.
-Overrides per-metric duration units. nUnit onds rateUnit seconds The unit to report rates as.
-Overrides per-metric rate units. excludes (none) Metrics to exclude from reports, by name.
+Name De- Description fault duratio- mil- The unit to report durations as.
+Overrides per-metric duration units. nUnit lisec- onds rateUnit sec- The unit to report rates as.
+Overrides per-metric rate units. onds excludes (none) Metrics to exclude from reports, by name.
 When defined, matching metrics will not be reported. includes (all) Metrics to include in reports, by name.
-When defined, only these metrics will be re- ported. useRegex- false Indicates whether the values of the 'includes' and 'excludes' fields should be treated as Filters regular expressions or not. frequency (none) The frequency to report metrics.
+When defined, only these metrics will be reported. exclude- (none) Metric attributes to exclude from reports, by name (e.g. p98, m15_rate, stddev). sAttributes When defined, matching metrics attributes will not be reported. include- (all) Metrics attributes to include in reports, by name (e.g. p98, m15_rate, stddev).
+When sAttributes defined, only these attributes will be reported. useRegex- false Indicates whether the values of the 'includes' and 'excludes' fields should be treated as Filters regular expressions or not. frequency (none) The frequency to report metrics.
 Overrides the default.